edilio/programming-notes/cs2510/lectures-summary.md

 ```

 We then need to represent a collection of these entries.
 We have several choices of data structures to use to represent this collection:
-- IList<DictEntry>, with entries in no particular order
+- `IList`<DictEntry>, with entries in no particular order
-- IList<DictEntry> that is sorted alphabetically by word
+- `IList`<DictEntry> that is sorted alphabetically by word
-- Deque<DictEntry>, with entries in no particular order
+- `Deque`<DictEntry>, with entries in no particular order
-- Deque<DictEntry> that is sorted alphabetically by word
+- `Deque`<DictEntry> that is sorted alphabetically by word
-- ArrayList<DictEntry>, with entries in no particular order
+- `ArrayList`<DictEntry>, with entries in no particular order
-- ArrayList<DictEntry> that is sorted alphabetically by word
+- `ArrayList`<DictEntry> that is sorted alphabetically by word
-- Binary trees of DictEntry
+- `Binary trees` of DictEntry
-- Binary search trees of DictEntry, ordered alphabetically by word
+- `Binary search trees` of DictEntry, ordered alphabetically by word

 Let’s consider what operations we’ll typically perform on such a dictionary.
 The single most important operation on a dictionary of words is to lookup a word to find its definition, so ideally we want that operation to be as fast as possible.

-Right away, we can see that the unsorted IList, Deque, ArrayList and binary tree options are woefully outmatched by their sorted versions: at the cost of maintaining the sort order, we get far better algorithms to access the items.
+Right away, we can see that the unsorted `IList`, `Deque`, `ArrayList` and binary tree options are woefully outmatched by their sorted versions: at the cost of maintaining the sort order, we get far better algorithms to access the items.

-Some slightly more careful thought shows that both ILists and Deques are less effective than ArrayLists, since we can (as we saw in Lecture 22) use binary search over indices to quickly narrow in on a word, rather than plod our way through the list from front to back.
+Some slightly more careful thought shows that both `ILists` and `Deques` are less effective than `ArrayLists`, since we can (as we saw in Lecture 22) use binary search over indices to quickly narrow in on a word, rather than plod our way through the list from front to back.

-26.1.2 Wikis
+### 26.1.2 Wikis

 A wiki is like a dictionary that anyone can edit.
 Here, instead of words and meanings, we would have